ngoclinhp842/backjack/README.md

 # BLACKJACK

 A simple version of the card game Blackjack in Java.

 Blackjack file simulates the game with dealer and player randomly draw cards.
 NewBlackjack file allows user to play the game from the terminal.

 <a href="https://bicyclecards.com/how-to-play/blackjack/">Read more about Blackjack's rules here</a>

+Note: In our simplified rule set, an ace is worth 11 points.
+In an actual game, an ace can be either 1 or 11.

 ## 🚀 Running Blackjack:
 To run Blackjack on the file NewBlackjack